If you’re new to the world of forex trading, you may have come across the term “spread” and wondered, “What is spread in forex?”

 While trading forex through a trading account, it is important to notice that the broker does not charge a fixed monthly fee for operating the account.

 The broker does not take any direct transaction charges for entering a trade either.

-Instead, the broker offers two different prices for currency trade, often referred to as ask and bid prices.
+Instead, the broker offers two different currency trade prices, often called ask and bid prices.